Sainathreddy2002/DBMS__Project/readme.txt

 -Passengers can select their desired payment option(such as credit card,net banking,upi).

--Ticket confirmation is sent to your email.
+-Ticket confirmation is sent to your email with the PNR number.

 Various Pages:-

-Login Page:-Allows the user to login(if he already has a account in the website)
+Login Page:-Allows the user to login(if he already has an account in the website)

-Create New Account Page:-Allows a non-existing user to create a new account,so that he can login directly from the next time
+Create New Account Page:-Allows a non-existing user to create a new account,so that he can login directly from the next time.

 Flight Booking Page:-Allows the user to select the starting and the destination cities,date of travel,number of seats and flight of their choice.

 Passenger Information Page:-Asks for passengers details.

 Select Payment Method Page:-Allows the user to select their desired payment option to pay for the ticket.
-This consists of card payment page,net banking page,upi page
+This consists of card payment page,net banking page,upi page.

 Database Details:-